 How will other countries react?

-“If Trump does come in and put those tariffs into place, then that's obviously going to have a detrimental effect on the economy in China,” said Peter Tibbles, senior vice president of foreign exchange trading for BOK Financial.
+As for China: "If Trump does come in and put those tariffs into place, then that's obviously going to have a detrimental effect on its economy," said Peter Tibbles, senior vice president of foreign exchange trading for BOK Financial.

-In turn, China’s reaction to high U.S. tariffs could also impact the energy market, said Dennis Kissler, senior vice president of trading at BOK Financial.
-“In retaliation, they could come against U.S. crude imports into their country.
+In turn, China's reaction to high U.S. tariffs could also impact the energy market, said Dennis Kissler, senior vice president of trading at BOK Financial.
+"In retaliation, they could come against U.S. crude imports into their country.
 It also would weaken their economy.
-Remember that they're the largest crude importer, so if we weaken their economy, the biggest demand puller is going to be coming down and then that’s going to be a problem.”
+Remember that they're the largest crude importer, so if we weaken their economy, it would likely lower Chinese demand for crude—and that's going to be a problem."

-However, until more is known about Trump’s tariff policy, it’s hard to know what that story is, experts stressed time and time again.
-“Obviously, it’s going to affect trade, but how it affects trade can be very different, depending on the specific policies,” Tibbles said.
+However, until we learn about more details concerning the Trump tariff policy it will be hard to ascertain the effect these tariffs will have on the economies impacted and indeed if any countries retaliate with tariffs of their own.
+"Obviously, it's going to affect trade, but how it affects trade can be very different, depending on the specific policies," Tibbles said.